onnx/onnx-tensorflow/doc/API.md

 _params_:

-`model` : the ONNX model to be converted
+`model` : the ONNX model to be converted.

-`device` : the device to execute this model on
+`device` : the device to execute this model on.

+`strict` : whether to enforce semantic equivalence between the original model and the converted tensorflow model, defaults to True (yes, enforce semantic equivalence).
+Changing to False is strongly discouraged.

 _returns_: